mozilla/experimenter-docs/docs/data-scientists/data-scientists-root.md

 For a concrete example, imagine that Firefox WAU is 1,000 clients.
 20% of WAU is from Canada.
 You wish to deploy an experiment to Canadian users.
 Your power analysis says that you need 50 clients in total to enroll.
 You should specify a population fraction of at least 25%, because 1,000 \* 0.2 (from Canada) \* 0.25 (your filter) = 50.

+### Multiple experiments on the same feature
+If there are already Live experiments on the same feature as your experiment, you **sometimes** need to inflate the sample size to account for clients enrolled in the existing Live experiments that the Nimbus front-end is not aware of.
+Instructions below.

+1. Find the most recent experiment that launched for your feature on your channel.
+2. Go to the recipe JSON for that experiment.
+You'll see something like:
+`
+ "bucketConfig": {
+    "count": 3478,
+    "namespace": "firefox-desktop-urlbar-release-2",
+    "randomizationUnit": "normandy_id",
+    "start": 3678,
+    "total": 10000
+  },
+`
+3. The example JSON above shows that the most recent experiment used buckets 3678 to 7156 (= 3678 + 3478).
+If your new experiment needs less than 28.44% (= (10,000 - 7156)/100) of the clients, then you do not need to inflate the percentage to account for Nimbus being unaware of clients enrolled in previous experiments.
+4. If your new experiment needs more than 28.44% of the clients, then you must inflate the percentage to account for 71.56% of the clients already being enrolled in experiments.
+For example, if your new experiment needs 30% of the clients, then you must input 41.92% (= 30% / 71.56%) into "Population %" in the Nimbus front-end.

+### Non-normal distributions
 Most of our telemetry metrics are not normally distributed.
 A couple approaches that you may find helpful are:

 * powering a Mann-Whitney U-test.
 [Gpower](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower) implements the Mann-Whitney U-test.